theworldisnotflat/shriveling_world/README.md

 **Step #2**: Once the app runs in the browser data is read by two ways:

-a.
-Cick on predefined dataset list on the left side of the broser window
+1. Cick on predefined dataset list on the left side of the broser window
-b.
-Introduce data in the app by grag'n'drop (see below)
+2. Introduce data in the app by grag'n'drop (see below)

 Attention: in any case data processing may take time, depending on the number of cities.
 So once